Still have questions? Leave a comment

 #6 Embellish chapter headings

-Like page breaks, chapter headings are an important visual marker for your readers.
-They should be set apart from the other text and there are several ways to achieve this.
+Like page breaks, chapter headings are an important visual marker for your readers and play a crucial role in the layout of chapter pages.
+They should be set apart from the other text, and there are several ways to achieve this.
 You can use a different font that’s still coherent with your body font, genre, and theme.
 A good idea is to use your title font from the cover design, but that doesn’t work in every case.

 Naturally, you’ll be using a larger font size for the chapter titles.
 You can additionally embellish them with graphic and design elements, but keep it simple.
+It is important to balance decorative elements with simplicity to ensure that chapter pages enhance the reading experience without becoming distracting.
 Start your text a few lines below the heading so it has some room to breathe.
 If your genre and theme permit it, you can start each chapter with drop caps, where the first letter is enlarged and ornate.

 #7 Create front and end matter

 The front and back matter of your book are the pages that appear before and after the main content.
-They contain important supporting information that adds context to your book.
+Roman numerals are often used to number these initial pages, such as the title page and table of contents, as well as to distinguish sections like the foreword or introduction in nonfiction works.
+This matter contains important supporting information that adds context to your book.
 Here’s what they contain:

 Front matter